AdobeDocs/journey-optimizer-learn.en/help/ajo-web-push/create-journey.md

 ## Add PriceDropEvent

-Drag the `PriceDropEvent` from the events section on to the canvas
+Drag the `PriceDropEvent` from the events section on to the canvas.
 ![price-drop-event](assets/add-price-drop-event.png)

 ## Add Push Action